hso-praktomat/praktomat-docker/README.md

 Those variables are defined through an environment file.
 There's a template called `template.env`.
 Make a copy for each Praktomat instance and modify the contained variables to your needs.

+Create a directory called `work-data` in your home directory.
+Then create a subdirectory with the name of `COMPOSE_PROJECT_NAME` for each instance.
+The submissions for an instance will be stored here.

 Then start an instance by supplying your environment file.
 The command looks like the following.

 ```bash
 docker-compose up --env-file=aud-win.env -d
 ```

 Two containers are going to be created and started.
 One container contains a PostgreSQL database and one container contains the actual Praktomat application.
-The submissions will be stored on a separate volume.

 Now, open the CLI of the Praktomat container you just started.
 The container name usually looks like `<COMPOSE_PROJECT_NAME>-praktomat`.